WalletConnect/gm-hackers/README.md

    - [Create repo & Deploy to Vercel](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2FWalletConnect%2Fgm-hackers&env=NEXT_PUBLIC_PROJECT_ID&envDescription=Get%20your%20Project%20ID%20on%20WalletConnect%20Cloud.&envLink=https%3A%2F%2Fcloud.walletconnect.com%2F)
    - [Create repo & Deploy to Netlify](https://app.netlify.com/start/deploy?repository=https://github.com/WalletConnect/gm-hackers)
    - Fork/clone this repo and deploy yourself
 4. Back in the WalletConnect Cloud, navigate to your project's APIs tab.
-Under Notify API Step 1, provide your public URL as the dapp URL.
-Click Save.
+Under Notify API > Configuration > `DAPP INFORMATION`, provide your public URL as the dapp URL.
+5. Under the same section, next to Notification types, click on the "Add Notification Type" button and add a title and description for your notification type.
+This is the type of notification that your app will publish.
+   For example, if you are going to send promotional content as notification, you might want to add a notification type called "Promotional" with a description "Promotional content from the XYZ Team.".
-5. Still on Notify API section, you should see a `Notify API Secret`.
+6. Still on Notify API section, you should see a `Notify API Secret`.
 Copy this secret into your deployment as the `NOTIFY_API_SECRET` environment variable.
 Make sure to update the environment variables on your local environment as well as on your deployment platform.
-6. Next, you will need to host the two files on this page at the `/.well-known/` directory of your public URL.
+7. Next, you will need to host `did.json` file on this page at the `/.well-known/` directory of your public URL.
 You can do this by saving them to the `/public/.well-known/` directory of your fork of this template repo.
-Note that you will need to overwrite the two files that already exist.
+Note that you will need to overwrite the existing `did.json` file.

    - Download `did.json` (Step 2: “Download did:web”) and place it at `/public/.well-known/did.json`
-   - Download `wc-notify-config.json` (Step 3: “Download template”) to `/public/.well-known/wc-notify-config.json`
-     - Update the `description` field in `wc-notify-config.json` to the description of your app.
    - Update your `NEXT_PUBLIC_APP_DOMAIN` environment variable to include the hostname of your deployment.
    - Deploy your changes in `/public/.well-known/` to your public URL (e.g. by committing and pushing).

-7. Once the new files are deployed, on the APIs tab in Cloud, find the toggle switch next to the Notify API section and switch it on.
+8. Once the new files are deployed, on the APIs tab in Cloud, find the toggle switch next to the Notify API section and switch it on.
 You should see a success toast: "Notify configuration successfully verified"

 ### Managing environment variables